 When installation finished, double-click the appium icon and open the appium server as shown below.

-Let’s click the “Advanced” tab and change the Server Address as “127.0.0.1” and click Allow Session Override for override session when there will be problems and click “Start Server”.
+Let’s click the “Advanced” tab and change the Server Address to “127.0.0.1” and click Allow Session Override for override session when there will be problems and click “Start Server”.
 If you will use a real device and then use “0.0.0.0” for “Server Adress”.

 Give the required permission to Appium Server.